ankicommunity/anki-sync-server-rs/README.md

 ## Quickstart guide
 ### Installing (binary)
-1. Grab binary from github [releases](https://github.com/ankicommunity/anki-sync-server-rs/releases) and unpack it, each platform has its corresponding tag (e.g. `windows_x86_64` for Windows 64bit,details see [support platform](docs/PLATFORM.md) ) .
+1. Grab binary from github [releases](https://github.com/ankicommunity/anki-sync-server-rs/releases) and unpack it, each platform has its corresponding tag (e.g. `windows_x86_64` for Windows 64bit,details see [support platform](docs/PLATFORM.md) ) ,enter the decompressed folder.
 2. Add user

 For linux users or macOS users,run,
 ```
  ./ankisyncd user --add username password
 ```
-for Windows users,open a terminal in the same folder where the binary is in and run,
+for Windows users,open a terminal in the folder and run,
 ```
  ./ankisyncd.exe user --add username password
 ```
-If you want to perform other operations ,such as deleting users or changing password of one user,run with help argument for more details,
+If you want to perform other operations ,such as deleting users or changing the password of one user,run with the `--help` flag for more details,
 ```
  ./ankisyncd user --help
 ```